flareshmoney/pass-time-practice-configs/README.md

-# A collection of Pass Time mods, maps, and configs.
+# A collection of Pass Time mods and configs.
 # [Mostly used for the EU Pass Time discord](https://passtime.tf/)
 # Explanation of all folders included:

-# Pass Time Maps Folder:
-* Just some maps that arent on tf2maps.net.

 # Various Mods Folder:
 * "Improved Pass Time chat_english.txt" is a improved version of the default chat_enligsh, removing a lot of clutter and not used mechanics.